Lockheed seeks contract for fifth batch of F-35 jets by year-end

-WASHINGTON (Reuters) - Lockheed Martin Corp (LMT.N), the Pentagon’s No. 1 supplier, on Friday said it was aiming to wrap up lengthy negotiations about a fifth batch of F-35 fighter jets by the end of the year.
+WASHINGTON, Sept 14 (Reuters) - Lockheed Martin Corp , the Pentagon’s No. 1 supplier, on Friday said it was aiming to wrap up lengthy negotiations about a fifth batch of F-35 fighter jets by the end of the year.

 Lockheed Chief Executive Robert Stevens told a Morgan Stanley investor conference that negotiations with the U.S. Defense Department were ongoing, but an agreement could be reached by the end of the year.